nsubrahm/k8s-mutating-webhook/README.md

    3. This service is available at the `/mutate` end-point as defined in `clientConfig.service.path`.
 2. Deploy the webhook application, that will mutate the request, as defined in the `webhook-deploy.yaml`.
    1. The webhook API is _always_ invoked over `https` and port `443` by default.
    2. The end-point should be configured with certificate and private key files.
-These files are generated in the `certs` directory and are used to create the `webhook-tls-secret` object where, the string `webhook` is derived from the application name provided to the installation script.
+These files are generated in the `certs` directory and are used to create the `webhook-cert-tls-secret` object where, the string `webhook` is derived from the application name provided to the installation script.
 3. When the request is submitted with `yaml/test.yaml`:
    1. `kube-apiserver` forwards this request to the registered webhook.
    2. The webhook forwards the request to the end-point and service as defined in `clientConfig.service.path` (`/mutate` in this example implementation) and `clientConfig.service.name` respectively.